 We may become subject to varying degrees of credit risk in connection with our assets.
-Although we expect relatively low credit risk with respect to our Excess MSR portfolio and our Agency RMBS portfolio, to the extent we invest in non-Agency RMBS, we do expect to encounter credit risk related to this asset class.
+Although we do not expect to encounter credit risk in our Excess MSR portfolio or our Agency RMBS portfolio, to the extent we invest in non-Agency RMBS, we do expect to encounter credit risk related to this asset class.